Kirill-Sirotkin/FullStack-CSharp-TypeScript-React/README.md

 ## Requirements

 1. ✅ Apply CLEAN architecture in your backend.
 In README file, explain the architecture of your project as well.
-2. ⏳ (**in progress**) Implement Error Handling Middleware: This will ensure any exceptions thrown in your application are handled appropriately and helpful error messages are returned.
+2. ✅ Implement Error Handling Middleware: This will ensure any exceptions thrown in your application are handled appropriately and helpful error messages are returned.
 3. ✅ Document with Swagger: Make sure to annotate your API endpoints and generate a Swagger UI for easier testing and documentation.
 4. ✅ Project should have proper file structure, naming convention, and comply with Rest API.
 5. ✅ `README` file should sufficiently describe the project, as well as the deployment.